gaezvr/Spotify-Premium-Mobile-Full-User-Script/README.md

 Use Instructions :

 1. Download An Extension-Compatible Mobile Browser, As https://kiwibrowser.com/.
 Or Either Use This On A Computer Browser.
+You Will Be Using The Spotify Web Player Not The Application.

 2. Go to Extensions Tab On Your Browser and Install Any Of These User-Script Managers Web Extensions, There Are Many For Chromium and Firefox-based Browsers Like:
 - https://violentmonkey.github.io/